rikurauhala/rsa/documentation/implementation.md

 ### Key generation

 The following algorithm is used to generate the public and the private key.
+All functionality is implemented in the file `src/functions/keygen.py`.

 1. Choose a desired *key length*.
     - Should be a power of two, usually $2^{10} = 1024$, $2^{11} = 2048$ or $2^{12} = 4096$.